agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 [sense]: https://zainamro.com/notes/working-for-a-startup-makes-less-sense

-I'm excited to get to work at TODO:COMPANY and even more excited to be done interviewing during a pandemic!
+so, after all that, I'm excited to get to work at TODO:COMPANY and even more excited to be done interviewing during a pandemic!

 ---